 180 Around the clock, easy to play hard to master!
-This practise game or routine can also be played as a game.
-It is designed to improve your accuracy across the dartboard and doesn’t centre on a couple of standard target areas most players opt for when they practise.
+This practice game or routine can also be played as a game.
+It is designed to improve your accuracy across the dartboard and doesn’t centre on a couple of standard target areas most players opt for when they practice.
 The routine/game is very addictive and what might first seem simple is indeed difficult to achieve a good score.

 Play as a game or play just to improve your darts.
-If you want something to test your skill and help improve your accuracy across the board, not just the Treble 20 and double 16 then give the game/practise routine ago.
+If you want something to test your skill and help improve your accuracy across the board, not just the Treble 20 and double 16 then give the game/practice routine ago.
 I have laid down some target levels and many have reported that this game has improved their throw.
 Enjoy!

 Here is a nice easy warm-up game that helps improves your accuracy around the board.

 Many people play around the clock to help improve their accuracy on the board.
 Around the clock is also a good game for beginners to play as it focuses on different individual targets.
 But here is a variation which I call 180!
 Around the clock.